 You can use one or a combination of the above, especially if your home has different types of construction or is split-level.
 Your builder may give you an acknowledgement form to sign confirming discussion of your termite system.

 The Termite Management Systems (PDF) booklet provides valuable information on the details of different types of termite management systems and maintenance requirements involved.

 Termite management notices

-The Building Code of Australia (BCA) requires 2 copies of a durable termite management notice be installed on your property.
-A notice is usually located in your electrical meter box, another possibly in a kitchen cupboard.
+The Building Code of Australia (BCA) requires that a durable termite management notice be installed in a prominent location on your property, usually found in your electrical meter box.

 The notice must state:

 - the method/s of termite protection used on the building